-Thank you for choosing ACME Residential to market your apartment.
+Thank you for choosing ACME Real Estate to market your apartment.
 We have already discussed the various steps to be taken to bring you as many well-qualified customers as possible, and I assure you that I am committed to getting you the best possible price in the shortest possible time.

 The following reflects the agreement between us.
 If this meets with your approval, please sign and return the enclosed copy.

-You have employed ACME Residential as a real estate broker with exclusive right to sell the above-captioned apartment.
+You have employed ACME Real Estate as a real estate broker with exclusive right to sell the above-captioned apartment.
 You represent that Mr & Mrs. Smith, Inc., the owner of the above property.

 This agreement shall be valid as of August 20, 2018.
 It shall continue in full force and effect until November 20, 2018.

-ACME Residential is authorized to offer the apartment for sale at $1,000,000 and to represent that the common charges of the apartment are currently $1,000 per month, and the property tax is $900 per month.
+ACME is authorized to offer the apartment for sale at $1,000,000 and to represent that the common charges of the apartment are currently $1,000 per month.
+The property tax is $900 per month.

 ACME Residential is authorized to solicit the cooperation of other licensed real estate brokers who will act as agents for the prospective purchasers and to work with them on a cooperating basis for the sale of the above apartment.
-If the apartment is sold pursuant to this agreement, whether to a Purchaser or to the Board of Managers who has exercised its right of first refusal, including a sale to the Lessee whether during the term of this agreement of afterward, ACME Residential ’s fee for service to be paid by you shall be five (5%) percent of the total sale price of the apartment.
+If the apartment is sold according to this agreement, whether to a Purchaser or Board of Managers, who exercised its right of first refusal, including a sale to the Lessee whether during the term of this agreement of afterward.
+ACME fee for service to be paid by you shall be five (5%) percent of the total sale price of the apartment.

-In the event another licensed real estate broker solicited by us is involved in this transaction, ACME Residential shall pay the cooperating broker a fee for service by separate agreement with such broker and in no such event shall the fee for service paid by you exceed five (5%) percent of the selling price.
+In the event another licensed real estate broker solicited by us is involved in this transaction, ACME Residential shall pay the cooperating broker a fee for service by a separate agreement.
+With such broker and in no such event shall the fee for service paid by you exceed five (5%) percent of the selling price.

-During the term of this exclusive right, you agree to refer to ACME Residential all inquiries, proposals and offers received by you regarding the apartment, including, but not limited to those from principals and other brokers, and you agree to conduct all negotiations with respect to the sale or other disposition of the apartment solely and exclusively through ACME Residential.
+During the term of this exclusive right, you agree to refer to ACME Real Estate all inquiries, proposals and offers received by you regarding the apartment, including not limited to those from principals and other brokers.
+You agree to conduct all negotiations concerning the sale or other disposition; of the apartment solely and exclusively through ACME Residential.

 Funds distribution upon closing

-If you receive any settlement monies due to buyer’s default on a fully executed contract with all contingencies fulfilled, ACME Residential will be entitled to 10% of said monies.
-In the situations, when the property subsequently gets sold to another buyer from the said list within three (3) months after the contract expires, ACME Residential shall apply received 10% of the settlement monies toward the amount of the service fee paid by you, which should be equal to but in no event exceeding five (5%) of the selling price for non-direct sale, or three (3%) percent of the selling price for direct sale.
+If you receive any settlement monies due to buyer’s default on a fully executed contract with all contingencies fulfilled, ACME Real Estate will be entitled to 10% of said monies.
+In the situations when the property subsequently gets sold to another buyer from the said list within three (3) months after the contract expires.
+ACME shall apply received 10% of the settlement monies toward the amount of the service fee paid by you; which should be equal to but in no event exceeding five (5%) of the selling price for non-direct sale; or three (3%) percent of the selling price for direct sale.

-ACME Residential represents you, the Seller, on ACME’s exclusives.
+ACME represents you, the Seller, on ACME’s exclusives.